twelve17/merlin-meo-scripts/README.md

     * Configures static routes for MEO services (`route add -net ...`)
     * Saves the VLAN12 IP address to `/tmp/vlan_ip`
 3. The firewall filtering rules configured from the web UI have been applied.
 Merlin calls `firewall-start`.
-  * firewall-start
   * firewall-start configures iptables rules to allow MEO service traffic into the VLAN12 network
 4. NAT rules (i.e. port forwards, etc. configured in the web UI) are been applied.
 Merlin calls `nat-start` so we can add our own.
-  * nat-start configures iptables rules to nat-translate MEO service traffic from local LAN network to make it seem like it came from the VLAN12 network
+  * nat-start configures iptables rules to nat-translate MEO service traffic from local LAN network to make it seem like it came from the VLAN12 network (using the IP address in `/tmp/vlan_ip` created by `meo-post-dhcp-vlan-config`)
   * nat-start configures ebtables rules to block multicast traffic from spamming the wireless (WLAN) network

 Aside from the above scripts, this project has some config files that are read by the Merlin custom config process.
 It basically looks for certain files in the `/jffs/configs`.
 If any of the files end in ".add", the config is appended to the configuration file that Merlin creates on its own (from web UI settings).